stevefrenzel/auf-ewig-winter/README.md

 ## 1. Start

-- Show logo and short description
+- Show logo and short description √
 - Show latest video, music and shop item

 ## 2. Artists

+- Header is waiting here and will be sticky: https://www.w3schools.com/howto/howto_js_sticky_header.asp
 - Show all three artists with picture (HAXAN, Kora Winter, Nola The Galgo)
 - Selecting an artist will direct to respective page √
 - Artist profile: Video, music and social available √